The Village Squire

 The Village Squire is a 1935 British comedy film directed by Reginald Denham and starring David Horne, Leslie Perrins, Moira Lynd and Vivien Leigh.
+It was written by Sherard Powell based on the play by Arthur Jarvis Black.
+The film was made as a quota quickie, produced at Elstree Studios for Paramount.

+Synopsis

-It is based on Arthur Jarvis Black's play.
-The screenplay concerns a village's amateur production of MacBeth that is aided by the arrival of a Hollywood star.
-This provokes the fierce resistance of the village squire who hates films.
-The film was a quota quickie, produced at Elstree Studios for Paramount to help them meet their yearly quota set down by the British government.
+A village's amateur production of Macbeth is aided by the arrival of a Hollywood star.
+This provokes the fierce resistance of the village squire who hates films and anything modern.